 I was sceptical that this experiment would work or that there would be any clear results but I am amazed by just how compelling the evidence from the experiment was.

-It is clear to see from the evidence that the hate pot has suffered greatly from the hatred and negativity it was shown and at the end of the experiment the rice was almost completely covered in mould.
+It is clear to see from the evidence the effects of negativity.
+The hate pot has suffered greatly from the hatred and negativity it was shown and at the end of the experiment the rice was almost completely covered in mould.

-The love pot on the other hand has got hardly any mould showing the effects that love and positivity has.
+The love pot on the other hand has got hardly any mould showing the effects of positivity can have.

 If this is the effects that negativity and positivity have on a pot of rice imagine what they do to the human body.
 It just goes to show how important it is to always be kind to others and the power that love and kindness can have.